sideprotocol/testnet/sidechain-testnet-5/README.md

 ```
 Alternatively, you can run your own bitcoin testnet node and configure it to the corresponding rpc address.

 Oracle is necessary only for validator nodes.
-For fullnodes, it can be disabled by setting ‘enable = false’.
+For fullnodes, it can be disabled by setting `enable = false`.

 4. Set up persistent_peer:
 ```sh